CodingGagan/markdown_test/kubecost-cloud/kubecost-cloud-cloud-billing-integrations/kubecost-cloud-aws-integration.md

 ## Adding an integration

-In the Kubecost Cloud UI, begin by selecting _Settings_ in the left navigation.
+In the nOps Cloud UI, begin by selecting _Settings_ in the left navigation.
 Scroll down to Cloud Integrations, then select _View Additional Details_.
 The Cloud Integrations dashboard opens.
 Select _+ Add Integration_.
 Then, select _AWS Integration_ from the slide panel.

 ### Step 1: Setting up a CUR

-If your CUR has been properly set up and is now providing data after following the on-screen instructions in the Kubecost UI, select _Continue_.
+If your CUR has been properly set up and is now providing data after following the on-screen instructions in the nOps UI, select _Continue_.

 ### Step 2: Setting up Athena

-It's important to set up an Athena integration so Kubecost can perform reconciliation for providing accurate billing data.
-The on-screen instructions of the Kubecost Cloud UI are repeated here:
+It's important to set up an Athena integration so nOps can perform reconciliation for providing accurate billing data.
+The on-screen instructions of the nOps Cloud UI are repeated here:

 As part of the CUR creation process, Amazon also creates a CloudFormation template that is used to create the Athena integration.
 It is created in the CUR S3 bucket under `s3-path-prefix/cur-name` and typically has the filename _crawler-cfn.yml_.
 This .yml is your necessary CloudFormation template.
 You will need it in order to complete the CUR Athena integration.
 You can read more about this [here.](https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html)